 Recommended Video for you:

-In fact, these are sound waves.
+Ultrasonic radiation, in this case, is in the form of sound waves.
 The human ear is equipped to hear and handle frequencies ranging from 20 hertz to 20,000 hertz.

 Ultrasonic radiation emitted by plants

-But, for the first time, scientists may have found evidence that plants produce sound.
+However, for the first time, scientists may have found evidence that plants produce sound.

 The results of the experiment

-A possible explanation of these agony sounds
+A possible explanation of these agonized sounds

 As the xylem dries up, a phenomenon called cavitation usually takes place.
 In this, air bubbles are formed in the xylem and these air bubbles gradually expand and then explode.
-This popping up of air bubbles may cause vibrations in the form of acoustic emissions.
+This popping of air bubbles may cause vibrations in the form of acoustic emissions.

-How ultrasonic plant signals can mean in the future
+What ultrasonic plant signals can mean in the future

-They also speculate that the neighboring plants might hear these signals and react accordingly.
-The signals coming from drought-affected plants could therefore act as alarms and can signal the ‘unstressed plants’ to close their stomata.
+They also speculate that neighboring plants might hear these signals and react accordingly.
+The signals coming from drought-affected plants could therefore act as alarms and signal the ‘unstressed plants’ to close their stomata.

-The other way round: Instances of plants responding to sound signals
+Instances of plants responding to sound signals?